Azure-Samples/azure-samples-python-management/samples/appconfiguration/README.md

 urlFragment: azure-samples-python-management
 ---

-# Python Management SDK Samples
+# Getting started - Managing Appconfiguration using Azure Python SDK

 These code samples will show you how to manage Appconfiguration using Azure SDK for Python.